NPQ in Early Years Leadership

 The assessment process for all NPQs has been refreshed to reduce the workload burden on teachers while still providing an opportunity to apply their knowledge.
 To pass the programme, you’ll need to evidence at least 90% of the course and pass one summative assessment.

-At the start of your training, we’ll also provide you with the dates of the Summative Assessment so you can plan for this with your school.
+At the start of your training, we’ll also provide you with the dates of the summative assessment so you can plan for this with your school.
 The summative assessment will take the form of a case study.
 It will represent a likely situation that a leader might encounter at the relevant NPQ qualification level.
 The summative assessment is designed to give you an opportunity to demonstrate your understanding of the relevant NPQ framework and how this can be applied to school improvement.

 You will have an eight-day window to provide a written response of a maximum of 1500 words for the case study.
 It is an ‘open book’ approach so you can refer back to your course materials when completing your response.